 Caroline started to devise and teach a variety of embroidery and mixed media workshops in 2012.
 She designs workshops with particular themes and shares her skills and techniques generously, enabling people to make their own creative journey while using her ideas.
 Students also have access to her collection of vintage and antique materials.
 She is always inventing new ideas to inspire students, such as her way of using antique papers for collage and papiers colles work, and most recently, the idea of combining paint and stitching on antique linen.
 She is the author of three books, Childhood Treasures, The Hand Stitched Home and Virginia Woolf’s Garden.

 Her workshops are held at the houses of close friends in Surrey and Oxfordshire, at Cowslip Workshops and a very beautiful chateau in France.

 For ten years Caroline and her husband rented Monk’s House, the former home of Leonard and Virginia Woolf, which they opened to the public twice a week on behalf of the National Trust.
-Gardens and the countryside are a key source of inspiration for Caroline and she is now absorbed by the creation of a tiny new home and garden about which she plans to write in her blog, The Home Page.
+Gardens and the countryside are a key source of inspiration for Caroline and she is now absorbed by the creation of a tiny new home and garden in East Sussex.